Losing momentum in continuous-time stochastic optimisation: Introduction

 \begin{remark}[Learning rate and $\beta$] The switching between the potentials leads to a similar effect as the momentum.
 As the flow approaches the minimisers of different target functions in each step, we are unlikely to converge to a single point.
-While this, again, helps to escape local minimisers, it prohibits the convergence to a global minimiser.
-In several stochastic optimisation methods, we need to reduce the learning rate or step size throughout the algorithm to reduce the time in-between switches of data sets.
-We can reach this reduction of learning rate by rescaling the time in the index process $(i(t))_{t \geq 0}$ through an appropriate function $\beta$.
-The rescaling will lead to the waiting times between two switches becoming small over time in a certain sense. \end{remark}
+While this helps to escape local minimisers, it prohibits the convergence to a global minimiser.
+In several stochastic optimisation methods, we need to reduce the learning rate or step-size throughout the algorithm to reduce the time in-between switches of data sets.
+We can {attain} this reduction of learning rate by rescaling the time in the index process $(i(t))_{t \geq 0}$ through an appropriate function $\beta$.
+The rescaling will lead to the waiting times between two switches to decrease over time. \end{remark}

+{We now list and explain more assumptions that are required throughout this work.
+Indeed, some results of this work require the $(\Phi_i)_{i \in I}$ to be \emph{($\mu$-)strongly convex}, i.e.\ for some strong convexity parameter $\mu >0$.
+Others do not rely on strong convexity, but still need some restriction on the potential function, as given in the following assumption.} { \begin{assumption} Let $\Phi_i \in \mathcal{C}^1(X,\R)$ admit a global minimiser $\theta^i_*$, for $i \in I$, and let there be constants $\lambda\in(0, 1/4]$ and $\bar\alpha>0$ such that

+\end{assumption} We use $\mathcal{A}^{\lambda, \bar\alpha}$ as a short hand to refer to (\ref{as:phi}) with parameters $\lambda$ and $\bar\alpha$.} {We note that Assumption \ref{as1.2} is also known as the quasi-strong convexity, see, e.g.\ \cite{doi:10.1137/21M1403990, EGZ, Necoara2015LinearCO}.} Assumption \ref{as1.2} is implied by strong convexity.
+We prove this assertion in Lemma~\ref{lem:conx} in the appendix.
+In the appendix, we also give a counterexample showing that the two assumptions are not equivalent, see Example \ref{example:assp2}.

-A reduction of mass and learning rate is often necessary to reach fast convergence or even contraction of the optimisation algorithm to a point.
-In practice, however, this is sometimes purposefully disregarded -- convergence to, e.g., a probability distribution is preferred.
+In stochastic optimisation, it is often necessary to decrease the learning rate over time to obtain a method that converges to the minimiser.
+In practice, however, this is sometimes purposefully disregarded -- convergence to, e.g.\ a probability distribution is preferred.
 In stochastic optimisation this leads to an \emph{implicit regularisation} of the optimisation problem.
-Especially in machine learning, this implicit regularisation can be necessary to get good generalisation results, see, for example, \cite{Kale, Keskar, Neyshabur, Zhang, Zou}.
+Particularly in machine learning, this implicit regularisation can be necessary to get good generalisation results, see, for example, \cite{Kale, Keskar, Neyshabur, Zhang, Zou}.
+Thus, we also study this constant learning rate case in the present work.
+Similarly, whilst we have seen that a decreasing mass can be beneficial, we also study the case of a constant mass.
+Indeed, when the mass $\mass$ does not depend on $t$ or the function $\beta$ is linear, i.e.\ $\beta(u) = \nu u$, we refer to mass or learning rate as \emph{homogeneous}, respectively.
+Since we are otherwise always interested in reducing them over time, we speak of \emph{decreasing} mass or learning rate, respectively.
+When decreasing mass and learning rate, an additional assumption -- Assumption \ref{comass} -- is needed.
+Since this assumption is rather technical, we delay its statement and discuss it instead along with the associated convergence result in Subsection~\ref{sec_losingboth}.